aminabbasov/aviasales-test-task/README.md

 ## Description

-At first, I planned to create two separate repositories with test tasks for the "Gates team" and the "Assisted team," but during the process, I realized that the differences in requirements are pretty small (in my opinion).
+At first, I planned to create two separate repositories with test tasks for the the "[Assisted team](https://github.com/KosyanMedia/test-tasks/tree/master/assisted_team)" and the "[Gates team](https://github.com/KosyanMedia/test-tasks/tree/master/gates_team)" but during the process, I realized that the differences in requirements are pretty small (in my opinion).
 Therefore, I decided to merge them into a single solution.
 And this is the first time me working with FastAPI, Pydantic and lxml, so if I didn't use some of the common best practices, sorry, I just don't know about them.

 ## Inaccurate requirements